 Olive learned from Cadence that the Romano Family and the Foxmans were working with Ophiuchus to find out exactly what else Verga had been shipping for ELPIS.
 Ricardo and the Foxmans had also rented out Matilda and her crew’s services.
 They were delivery men again, although they now transported conductor parts from facility to facility instead of whole conductors to civilians.
 It was stupid, Olive had thought, for them all to end up right back where they started.

 “That’s how the city works,” Cadence had answered with a shrug as she’d attended the party celebrating the new partnership.
 “They had nowhere else to go anyways.
 Rinse and repeat.”

 In the middle of a toast at the aforementioned party, Francis had coyly offered to Cadence a packet of normal cigarettes and a bottle of wine.
 But after casting a glance in Olive’s direction, Cadence accepted only the wine.

 Soon after that, a new combat medic was introduced to Werner’s division.
 His placement was followed by a sudden influx of weaponized conductors.
 The oddity was questioned by common soldiers but remained unquestioned by high-ranking officers.
-On the surface the medic’s responsibilities seemed to merely be tending to the injuries of those within the division.
-However, his true responsibility lay in acting as a liaison between "the Capricornian army and certain organizations in Gemini" or so stated the official documentation Werner received a week prior to the medic's arrival.
+On the surface the medic’s responsibilities seemed to merely be tending to the injuries of those within Werner’s division.
+However, his true responsibility lay in acting as a liaison between “the Capricornian army and certain organizations in Gemini” or so stated the official documentation Werner received a week prior to the medic’s arrival.

 Cadence was worried, but they all knew Werner was reliable.
 Nico would be fine.